-- 1. The knowledge of methods to perform certain tasks or solve problems pertaining to products and services known as

-- a.
-Planning

-- b.
-Innovation

-- c.
-Technology

-- d.
-Knowledge Management

-- 2. The basic elements of technology continuum are formed from:

-- a.
-Information on product design and production techniques

-- b.
-Quality assurance measures

-- c.
-Human resources development and management systems

-- d.
-All of the above

-- 3. What is the process that covers developing and marketing of technology, selection of technology, mechanism and process; economic, political, and legal aspects; and governmental policies?
+Technology Technology is defined as the knowledge of methods to perform certain tasks or solve problems pertaining to products and services.
+2. (d) All of the above The basic elements of the technology continuum are formed from the information on product design, production techniques, quality assurance measures, human resources development, and management systems.
+3. (b) Technology transfer Technology transfer is the process that covers developing and marketing of technology, selection of technology, mechanism and process; economic, political, and legal aspects; and governmental policies.

-- a.
-Innovation Process

-- b.
-Technology Transfer

-- Technical Documentation

-- d.
-All of the above